What they do

 Education and training

-You can work as a transit officer without formal qualifications and get training on the job.
+It is possible to work as a transit officer without formal qualifications and get training on the job.